AKKunz/REA_flask_data_and_logger_program_Zurich-Hardau/README.md

-# Data and logger program from relaxed eddy accumulation (REA) for 14CO2
+# Relaxed eddy accumulation (REA) for 14CO2: Data and logger program

 This repository supports the manuscript "A relaxed eddy accumulation flask sampling system for 14C-based partitioning of fossil and non-fossil CO2 fluxes".

-Logger-Program contains the CR6 logger program for the relaxed eddy accumulation flask sampling system.
+Logger-Program provides all CR6 logger program versions for the relaxed eddy accumulation flask sampling system.
 Versions,...

 Data from the Zurich campaign